Dantas11/Pet-Adoption/README.md

 ## Project Description

 This project is a simple web page designed to showcase pets available for adoption.
-The page provides information about each pet, including their name, breed, age, and a brief description.
-Users can browse through the available pets and contact the adoption agency for more information or to initiate the adoption process.
+The page provides information about each pet with a brief description.

 ## Features